 Vienna is the largest city in Austria and its bustling capital.
-It is easy to lose yourself amongst the many beautiful places here, be they imperial palaces, cozy coffee houses, or lively taverns.
+It is easy to lose yourself amongst the many beautiful places here, be their imperial palaces, cozy coffee houses, or lively taverns.

 There's no shortage of things to do here, so how does one decide what to experience and what to skip out on?
 Leave that to us.